Dosclic98/EELang/README.md

 To run a specific test class, execute the following command:

 ```
-mvn test -Dtest=TestExampleLang
+mvn test -Dtest=TestEELang
 ```

-Where `TestExampleLang` is the test class.
+Where `TestEELang` is the test class.

 To run a specific test method in a test class, execute the following
 command:

 ```
-mvn test -Dtest=TestExampleLang#testNoPassword
+mvn test -Dtest=TestEELang#testNoPassword
 ```

-Where `TestExampleLang` is the test class and `testNoPassword` is the test method.
+Where `TestEELang` is the test class and `testNoPassword` is the test method.

 ### Building a securiCAD compatible .jar file